 4) What makes this franchise different?
 (Point of Differentiation) What gives this product or service an advantage; what sets it apart from the competition, so that it will stand out from the crowd.

 5) Consider the products staying power: Will it endure and have constant demand or is it the next big bubble ready to burst?
 In our fast paced economy fads come and go, while other products and services become obsolete.
 Be sure it will stand the test of time.

-There are many lessons to be learned; that is why we created FranchiseYouNiversity, to give people such as yourself, the knowledge and confidence needed to be decisive and make smart choices, to start your own business and live your dreams.
-The course is free, but the knowledge and guidance you will gain is priceless; it will change your outlook and your future.
-Today is the beginning of the rest of your life, Let's Get Started:
+There are many lessons to be learned; that is why we created FranchiseYouNiversity, to give people the knowledge and confidence needed to be decisive and make smart business choices and avoid costly mistakes.
+Are you ready to start your own business and live your dreams?
+The course is free, but the knowledge and guidance you will gain from it is priceless; it will change your outlook and possibly your future.
+Today is the beginning of the rest of your life, So Let’s Get Started: